robenusd/SEPTA-Regional-Rail-Update/README.md

 - Select MySQL Installer for Windows
 - Download and Install
 - In the installation process, set your MySQL root password
+- Create a database
-- Go to index.js file and change the password
+- Go to index.js file and change the password and database
 - Uncomment the code to create the tables for the project when running the project for the first time and comment it back for the next times
 - In your terminal, go to SEPTA-Regional-Rail-Update directory
 - Run npm install